RapTho/elasticsearch-tutorials/lab-4.md

 }
 ```

-Not everyone can spell `Enchiladas`.
+Not everyone can spell `Enchiladas` correctly.
 Fuzziness respects spelling errors in your search string.
 How wrong can you spell `Enchiladas` before it is not recognized anymore?

 ```
 GET /recipes/_search